The Capella Program: Toward A Space-only High-frequency Radio VLBI Network Formed by Small Satellites in Low Earth Orbits: Reference Interferometers

 As usual for space-based astronomical missions, observing runs can, at least in principle, be of arbitrary duration; observing times of X-ray space observatories are commonly given in megaseconds.
-The $uv$ plane coverage for a total observing time of 250,000 seconds, along with the resulting dirty beams (point spread functions), is illustrated in Figure~\ref{fig:beams} for two targets: the active galaxy M~87 with J2000 equatorial coordinates $(\alpha,\delta) = (187.7^{\circ}, 12.4^{\circ})$; and the black hole in the center of the Milky Way, Sagittarius~A* (Sgr~A*) with $(\alpha,\delta) = (266.4^{\circ}, -29.0^{\circ})$.
-Satellite positions were calculated in time increments of five seconds.
-At each time step, all satellite positions were projected onto a plane through $(x,y,z)=(0,0,0)$ perpendicular to the line of sight using Rodrigues' formula; the plane was then rotated such that the pairwise distance vectors $(u,v)$ in the plane agreed with the convention for $uv$ coordinates (i.e., $u$ corresponding to north--south distances and $v$ corresponding to east--west distances, in units of the observing wavelength).
-Satellites whose projected positions, from the point of view of the target, were located behind the plane -- which means they were obscured by Earth -- were excluded.
-For a given $uv$ plane distribution, the map of the dirty beam, in angular coordinates $(l,m)$, followed from assigning a value of 1 to points falling onto $uv$ tracks and a value of 0 elsewhere, and computing a two-dimensional discrete Fourier transform.
+The $uv$ plane coverage for a total observing time of 250,000 seconds, along with the resulting dirty beams (point spread functions), is illustrated in Figure~\ref{fig:beams_capella} for two targets: the active galaxy M~87 with J2000 equatorial coordinates $(\alpha,\delta) = (187.7^{\circ}, 12.4^{\circ})$; and the black hole in the center of the Milky Way, Sagittarius~A* (Sgr~A*) with $(\alpha,\delta) = (266.4^{\circ}, -29.0^{\circ})$.
+Satellite positions were calculated in time increments of 10 seconds.
+At each time step, all satellite positions were projected onto a plane P through $(x,y,z)=(0,0,0)$ perpendicular to the line of sight using Rodrigues' formula; the plane was then rotated such that the pairwise distance vectors $(u,v)$ in the plane agreed with the convention for $uv$ coordinates (i.e., $u$ corresponding to north--south distances and $v$ corresponding to east--west distances, in units of the observing wavelength).
+For a given $uv$ plane distribution, the map of the dirty beam, in angular coordinates $(l,m)$, followed from assigning a value of 1 to points falling onto $uv$ tracks and a value of 0 elsewhere (``uniform weighting''), and computing a two-dimensional discrete Fourier transform.
 The extension and pixel scale of the $uv$ map were adjusted such that the pixel scale of the $lm$ plane map was 1~$\mu$as/pixel.

+Like any space telescope on a LEO, the \textsc{Capella} satellites are shadowed (from the point of view of the target) by Earth for parts of their orbits.
+We considered a satellite shadowed if it was located so far behind the plane P that the angle satellite--center of Earth--P exceeded 15$^{\circ}$; for the lowest of our four circular orbits, this implies a minimum allowed distance between the line of sight and the surface of Earth of 220~km and a maximum distance behind P of about 1770~km.